any1/wayvnc/.github/ISSUE_TEMPLATE/bug_report.md

 - Provide context, including but not limited to
   - Command line arguments
   - Special environment variables, if any
-  - jhich wayland compositor are you using?
+  - Which wayland compositor are you using?
 Which version?
   - What VNC client are you using?
   - Did you configure your VNC client in a specific manner?
   - Linux distro/operating system